-Elderly onset IBD is defined as onset at 60 years or older[57], and up to 30% of the IBD population is older than 60 years, while 15% of IBD patients have been diagnosed after age 65.
+Elderly-onset IBD is defined as onset at 60 years or older[57], and up to 30% of the IBD population is older than 60 years, while 15% of IBD patients have been diagnosed after age 65.
 It has been observed that in elderly-onset IBD, there is a different natural history and disease phenotype.
 The disease outcomes are less influenced by genetics, while frailty, immunosenescence, and dysbiosis have a more significant role[58].
 In IBD patients, as in the general population, age and comorbidities increase the risk of severe COVID-19 and disease-related mortality[45,59].
 A prospective observational study that included 482 patients confirmed that age over 60 years was correlated with severe COVID-19 [odds ratio (OR) = 4.59, 95%CI: 1.3-15.9] and was an independent risk factor related to death (OR = 7.1, 95%CI: 1.8-27.4), as to have two or more comorbidities (OR = 3.9, 95%CI: 1.3-11.6)[60].
 Wetwittayakhlang et al[61] examined a cohort of 3516 IBD patients, of whom 82 were diagnosed with COVID-19 infection, and they observed that age over 55 years was an independent risk factor for developing severe COVID-19.
 The study by Brenner et al[59], through an extensive international registry, corroborates these observations, finding that advanced age [adjusted OR (aOR) = 1.04; 95%CI: 1.01-1.06] and having at least two comorbidities (categorized into lung disease, cardiovascular disease, hypertension, history of stroke, cancer, liver disease, kidney disease, and diabetes) (aOR = 2.9; 95%CI: 1.1-7.8) were positively associated with severe COVID-19.

-Regarding the risk of SARS-CoV-2 infection, a study by Gubatan et al[62] observed that IBD patients older than 66 have an augmented risk of acquiring SARS-CoV-2 infection compared to younger patients.
+Regarding the risk of SARS-CoV-2 infection, a study by Gubatan et al[62] observed that IBD patients older than 66 years have an augmented risk of acquiring SARS-CoV-2 infection compared to younger patients.
 On the other hand, a retrospective cohort study by Calafat et al[63] that included 418 IBD patients over 65 years of age, of whom 32 were diagnosed with COVID-19, found that the incidence of COVID-19 in elderly IBD patients is similar to that reported in the age-adjusted general population.
 Furthermore, the incidence of COVID-19 was not influenced by the use of immunosuppressants, but the authors observed a worse prognosis among the patients who did not use immunosuppressants.
 Medication use in older patients with IBD differs from younger ones since they are treated less often with biological agents and immunosuppressants.
 However, corticosteroid use is similar[63,64], and it is possible to hypothesize that these differences could have a role in the course of SARS-CoV-2 infection.
 Overall, in the elderly population, IBD does not seem to increase the risk of SARS-CoV-2 infection or severe COVID-19[65] (Table 2).

 LIVER MANIFESTATIONS ASSOCIATED WITH COVID-19